scrabbletank/farhome-rules/rulesdoc.md

 #### Shield of Unity +1/+2/+3
 *Magical Shield*

 While attuned you add successes equal to its bonus modifier to attacks against a creature as long as you are adjacent to an ally inside the creatures zone of control.
-Adjacent allies add successes equal to its bonus modifier to Strength, Dexterity, and Stamina saving throws.
+Adjacent allies add successes equal to its bonus modifier to Strength, Dexterity, and Stamina attribute saves.

 #### Skirmishers Buckler
 *Magical Buckler*